-The medication is also under research for use in the treatment of other ailments.
+Selpercatinib is also under research for use in the treatment of other cancers.

-For detailed definition-Definition from the NCI Drug Dictionary
+Definition from the NCI Drug Dictionary – Detailed scientific definition

-A summary of key facts regarding this medication in layman’s terms, which may contain the following:
+A summary of key information regarding this medication in layman’s terms, which may contain the following:

 - Cautions about this medicine